Zeus (musician): 2013–2014: African Time

 It has always been something that has been cultivated in me over the years, from a time when I became more and more aware of the context existing in today's world, especially in Africa.
 You get to see a lot that is wrong with the state of affairs of our people with the mindset, our general lack of ownership and control.
 How many opportunities seem to miss us even though we are in the most resource blessed continent yet still poor?

 His current offering is characterized by a heavy African influence and focuses less on braggadocio and more on content and messages.
-The name of the album is a reflective trip through the beautiful landscapes and variety that is Africa.
+The name of the album is a reflective trip through the landscapes and variety that is Africa.

 According to Zeus the album title is a clever play on words:

 Usually when we say African time it means we are either late or things are not delivered on time hence we usually say, Hei African time!
 I think it is a very negative connotation and I would like for us to change it to make it more positive and say African time is our time.
 It is our time to start giving the world something instead of taking from the world.
 I feel Africa has given the world a lot of things.
 A lot of aspects of Africanism that find way to pop culture, whether it's the dashiki or the drum, have not always had us Africans at the forefront.
 Today international labels have more African print than African fashion houses.
 We need to start to own what is ours and take it out there and start saying it is our time to influence popular culture globally.